hirthickgowtham/spotify/README.md

-This is repository is my first HTML, CSS and JS spotify clone.
+This is my first repository with HTML, CSS and JS spotify clone.

 ![alt text](image.png)